-There may be changes in your intimate and family relationships, your working relationships and career, and an evolving sense of who you are and what’s important to you.
+There may be changes in your intimate and family relationships, your working relationships and career, your relationship with your own body, and an evolving sense of who you are and what’s important to you.

 “I struggled with the changes that were impacting my body, and I began to feel disconnected from my identity”